DavideAlidosi/May9/ReadMe.txt

-May9 Pro 1.2.9 - A new user experience for Autodesk Maya 2017
+May9 Pro 2.0.0 - A new user experience for Autodesk Maya 2017 and 2018

 Release Note:
-- Tested and develop on Maya 2017 Update 4 and MtoA 2.0.0
+- Tested and develop on Maya 2018 and Maya 2017 Update 4 plus MtoA 2.0
-- May9 Workspaces do non autosave, this fix some minor bug on Maya 2017 UI but need manually save the workspace changes
+- May9 Workspaces do not autosave, so needed manually save the workspace changes

+A very special tanks to Andrey Menshikov for the hard work on amazing MMtoKey

 Installation Instruction: